sbergwall/Railgun.Guides/xx-Install-SharePointServer-SubEdit2.md

 Validate the IIS Bindings are correct on all servers and that the SSL certificate has been correctly selected.
 SharePoint may not set the SSL certificate for you.

+Dont forget to create the A records in DNS.

 ```powershell
 Add-DnsServerResourceRecordA -Name "spse-dev" -IPv4Address 192.168.2.26 -ZoneName "company.pri" -ComputerName dc1
 Add-DnsServerResourceRecordA -Name "sspse-dev-my" -IPv4Address 192.168.2.26 -ZoneName "company.pri" -ComputerName dc1